phossa/phossa-logger/README.md

     }
     ```

-  - User defined functions can also be used as decorator
+  - User-defined functions can also be used as decorator

     ```php
     $logger->setDecorators([